activatedgeek/blog/site/contents/ref/hb/common-yardsticks.md

 - First modern record of a "birthday" - 1772 CE
 - First electric elevator - 1889 CE, Otis
 - Color Presses - c.
 1890 CE
-- First mass car ownership - 1908 CE, Ford Model-T
+- First mass car ownership - 1908 CE, Ford Model-T, "assembly-line"
+- Penicillin - 1928 CE, by Alexander Fleming, a breakthrough in antibiotics
 - Solution of the DNA structure - 1953
 - SI units - 1960, at the 11th General Conference for Weights and Measures